 My journey to teaching dance

 I started dancing in college, taking ballroom dance, and I fell in love with it.
-People told me I was too old to start, too fat to be a ballerina, and not graceful enough.
+People told me I was too old to start, too heavy to be a ballerina, and not graceful enough.
 But by the time I graduated, I had taken every dance class offered by my college and was already teaching dance.

 Everyone can be a dancer